hasindu2008/cornetto/README.md

 scripts/create-hapnetto.sh asm-1
 ```

 See comments inside [scripts/recreate-hapnetto.sh](scripts/recreate-hapnetto.sh) to understand what the script is doing.
-The final outputs we want are the two files `asm-1_dip.boringbits.bed ` and `asm-1_dip.boringbits.txt`.
+The final outputs we want are the two files `asm-1_dip.boringbits.bed`  and `asm-1_dip.boringbits.txt`.

+### step 6: Only for human saliva samples

+Append the non-human contigs we generated in [step 4 of creating the base assembly](#step-4-only-for-human-saliva-samples), into the `asm-1.fasta`, `asm-1.boringbits.bed`/`asm-1_dip.boringbits.bed` and `asm-1.boringbits.txt`/`asm-1_dip.boringbits.txt`

-### Step 6: configuring readfish
+### Step 7: configuring readfish

-Just as before when configuring readfish for the base assembly [above](#step-4-configuring-readfish), now create the minimap2 index for the primary assembly `asm-1.fasta` to be used with readfish.
+Just as before when configuring readfish for the base assembly [above](#step-5-configuring-readfish), now create the minimap2 index for the primary assembly `asm-1.fasta` to be used with readfish.
 Then similarly create a readfish configuration for the next iteration (`asm-2.boringbits.toml`) with `asm-1_dip.boringbits.txt` or `asm-1_dip.boringbits.txt` created with step 4/5 above.

 Now repeat from step 1 [above](#running-a-cornetto-iteration) to start another cornetto iteration (asm-2, asm-3, and so on).
 For assembling at each iteration, use the base FASTQ file and the FASTQ files from all previous iterations.